liangcai2012/savant-torrey-ranch/README.md

-##cDependency
+##Dependency
 You need to have a command line environment such as Linux, MacOS or Cygwin.
 However, Cygwin is not tested.

 You need to install the following software:
-1) python (2.7 preferred)
+1. python (2.7 preferred)
-2) Java (JDK 1.7 or above preferred)
+2. Java (JDK 1.7 or above preferred)
-3) ant (optional, this is for building java projects.
+3. ant (optional, this is for building java projects.
 If you dont use ant, then you might want to create java projects through an IDE such as eclipse or javabean) Install ant is very straightforward.
 See instruction from apache ant project page.
-4) Required Java libraries are all located in lib folder.
+4. Required Java libraries are all located in lib folder.

 For python, you need to install the following libs:
-1) requests
+1. requests
-2) xlrd
+2. xlrd
-3) beautifulsoup4
+3. beautifulsoup4
-4) sqlalchemy
+4. sqlalchemy

 On MacOS or Linux  you can install these components with pip